-There will be one exam approximately halfway through the course.
+There will be one take-home exam approximately two-thirds of the way through the course.
 Through this exam you have the opportunity to demonstrate what you've learned in the course thus far.
 More details about the content and structure of the exam will be discussed during the semester.